buildspace/buildspace-projects/Solana_NFTs/en/Section_1/Lesson_1_Hook_Up_Phantom_Wallet.md

 *At this point you should still only be seeing the "Phantom wallet found!"* log statement in your console!

 Don't worry if you're seeing the "User Rejected Request" error in the console.
-It is totally expected at this point of the project ;)
+It is totally expected at this point of the project ;), It's there because we added that `onlyIfTrusted: true` parameter inside the `connect` method.
+It will make the Phantom wallet reject the user's connection request for now (as the error's name suggests 😁).

 Why is that?
-Well, the `connect` method will only run **if** the user has already authorized a connection between their wallet and the web app. **Which they've never done so far.** Let's do that next :).
+Well, the `connect` method with `onlyIfTrusted` parameter set to `true` will only run **if** the user has already authorized a connection between their wallet and the web app. **Which they've never done so far.** Let's do that next :).

 ### 🚨 Progress Report